narakeet/text-to-speech-api-php-example/README.md

 The example sends a request to generate audio from text and saves it to output.mp3 in the local directory.

+Note that Narakeet also has a text to speech API to generate long content, suitable for larger conversion tasks.
+See the [Long Content Text to Speech API Example](https://github.com/narakeet/text-to-speech-polling-api-php-example) for more information on how to use that API from PHP.

 ## Prerequisites

 This example works with PHP 7.4 and later.
 You can run it inside Docker (then it does not require a local PHP installation), or on a system with a PHP 7.4 or later.